Clickbait title! Cue the backlash. How dare he?

 All the same to users

 I’m proud that Ionic apps are hybrid, I think it’s a wonderfully productive blend of the best of the web and the best of native.
 I’m also a fan of the native development stack and regularly build native plugins and apps with Swift and Java.

 However, we have to understand that end users don’t know the difference between a “hybrid” app and a “native” app, just like the millions of us that use Slack for desktop 24 hours a day without caring or even knowing that it’s built with Electron.

 To end users, a native app means they can find and install the app in the App Stores.
 They can run it on their phone instead of opening a browser.
 The app works offline, stores their login session, can take pictures and do things that Safari just can’t yet on its own.

-A Cordova/Ionic app and a classic native app all have those exact same features and benefits to users.
+A Cordova/Capacitor app and a classic native app all have those exact same features and benefits to users.
 Additionally, both are cryptographically signed binaries created using the exact same publishing process.
-The payload in a Cordova/Ionic app has more web than a classic native app, but it’s still a native app binary ready to be distributed to the app store.
+The payload in a Cordova/Capacitor app has more web than a classic native app, but it’s still a native app binary ready to be distributed to the app store.

-To end users, “hybrid” apps like those created with Cordova/Ionic are native apps.
+To end users, “hybrid” apps like those created with Cordova/Capacitor (and Ionic Framework) are native apps.
 Why are we so afraid to call them that?